gjeunen/reference_database_creator/docker_intro/README.md

 Then, from this directory, we download the taxonomy files:

 ```

 docker run --rm -it \
   -v $(pwd):/data \
   --workdir="/data" \
-  quay.io/swordfish/crabs:0.1.7 \
+  quay.io/swordfish/crabs:1.7.7.0 \
-  crabs db_download \
+  crabs --download-taxonomy \
-  --source taxonomy
+    --output ./

 ```

 This should result in the three files downloaded to this folder: *names.dmp*, *nodes.dmp*, and *nucl_gb.accession2taxid*.
+(Note: the `./` in the `--output` parameter indicates to output to the current folder.)

 Now, the tricky bit.
 We want to return to our analysis file but use these reference files sitting in another part of our computer.
 To do this, we can add another `-v` command, but we cannot move to the same directory as the home.
 Here is how we work this out: